The Morning Rush: Segments and format

-The show blends talk and comedy, creating a dynamic and entertaining listening experience.
+The show blends talk and comedy, and suits listeners looking for such a listening experience.

 Notable episodes

 On the evening of March 31, 2022, the show pulled an April Fools' Day publicity stunt on its social media channels, under the premise that the radio program would end after 25 years on the air.
 The stunt was later revealed the following day, April 1, on the radio show itself, but it generated online comments and replies from Rushers mostly sharing memorable moments from the show and its hosts.